jonurce/FTS_Calibration/README.md

 However, I did not find the code for performing the calibration in the original code, so I created this project for doing so, using Python without ROS.

 # Python scripts
-Each Python script has an explanation of what it does at the top of the file:
+Each Python script has an explanation of what it does at the top of the file.
+They are chronologically ordered from 0 to 5:
 ├──0_get_data_sensONE.py
 ├──1_get_data_centered_mass.py
 ├──1_get_data_offcentered_mass.py